latex3/unicode-data/README.md

 License and permission
 ======================

-This bundle is copyright 2015 The TeX Users Group.
+This bundle is copyright 2015 The LaTeX3 Project

 You may freely use, modify and/or distribute the files provided here, subject only to the conditions which apply to the source